cotag/orbicular/README.md

    * `<script src="bower_components/orbicular/orbicular/orbicular.js"></script>`
 5. Copy / include the SCSS files into your project
    * Customise the styles using `_orbicular_config.scss`
-6. The circle size is based on the parent elements width.

 ## Usage

-Create your progress element:
+### Create your progress element

 ```html
 <orbicular progression="downloaded" total="size">Text / HTML in the circle</orbicular>
 ```

 Where `$scope.downloaded` (download progress) and `$scope.size` (total size of download) are the variables used in the example to track the progress of a download.

+### Element size

+The circles size is based on the width of the parent element.

+This size is static and is set at the following times:

+1. when the directive is linked
+2. on mobile device rotation
+3. when the browser window is resized
+4. on the $broadcast of `'orb width'` to the elements scope

+Broadcasting or emitting should be used to programmatically resize circles

 ## Upgrading from version 1.x.x